 The Project compiled a list of tools relevant to UK agriculture, and also conducted focus groups and interviews with farmers and farm advisers across the arable, dairy, and red meat sectors.
 Of particular interest were attitudes and the identification of key factors affecting the use of such tools in farming decisions.

 The identification of these key use factors, and the highlighting of specific examples of effective tools, will help inform future policies about the design, communication, and use of decision support tools in UK agriculture.

+The Dynamic Landscape Typology Tool for England and Wales classifies landscapes based on environmental and social-economic characteristics such as soil type, water quality, crop yield, farm economics, cultural and recreational values, and landscape and historical character.
+These are based on pre-existing sources of data and help policy makers and stakeholders understand opportunities and risks for food production and the environment.
 The Landscape Typology for England and Wales classifies landscapes based on physical and environmental and social-economic characteristics such as soil type, water quality and crop yield.
 These are based on pre-existing sources of data and help policy makers and stakeholders understand opportunities and risks for food production and the environment.